anz-bank/go-slides/README.md

     gcloud config set account your@email.address
     gcloud config set project gotraining-testing

-You with need to authenticate the new configuration:

-    gcloud auth login

 If you are having SSL validation issues (due to a corporate network or otherwise), you can disable SSL validation as a last resort:

     gcloud config set auth/disable_ssl_validation

+You will need to authenticate the new configuration:

+    gcloud auth login

 ### Deployment for PR review

 When you have a PR open for review, you can deploy the changes under